As NSW battles its largest outbreak since the beginning of the COVID-19 pandemic, parts of the state remain under lockdown.

 Can I visit a friend or relative during lockdown?

 You cannot visit another household unless for essential care or compassionate reasons.
-That may include dropping off food or medicine or fulfilling carers’ responsibilities to a vulnerable person.
+That may include providing childcare, dropping off food or medicine or fulfilling carers’ responsibilities to a vulnerable person.
 Only one person is permitted to enter another household for these reasons.

 Can I visit my single friend who lives alone?